Beasts and Ballyhoo, The Menagerie Men of Somers by Terry Ariano, continued, page 8

 when it was purchased by the Town of Somers to become the Town Hall, or Town House as municipal

-Bet perched on her high pedestal, this landmark is a constant reminder for those who know about those
+perched on her high pedestal, this landmark is a constant reminder for those who know about those

-unique and remarkable place in American history.
+and remarkable place in American history.

-In the 1920’s the Town of Somers acquired
+In the 1920's the Town of Somers acquired the

-tromped from New York to Somers to lay a
+York to Somers to lay a wreath at the statue of

-wreath at the statue of Old Bet.
-In 1956 the
+Old Bet.
+In 1956 the Somers Historical Society

-SHS was incorporated, and was given quarters
+was incorporated, and was given quarters in the

-River Museum who had exhibited the mounted
+Museum who had exhibited the mounted hide of

-hide of the elephant Tip, once part of Adam
+the elephant Tip, once part of Adam

-Forepaugh’s show, for 29 years, shipped
+Forepaugh's show, for 29 years, shipped her to

-in his barn, while selling “shares� to raise
+barn, while selling shares to raise money for the

-money for the fledgling Somers Historical
+fledgling Somers Historical Society.
+Tip's tusks,

-view, are now part of the collections at the
+though not currently on view, are now part of the

-Somers Historical society.
+collections at the Somers Historical society.

 Elephant Old John lays wreath at statue of Old Bet, 1922